Being Married to a Person with Depression or Bipolar: 6 Survival Tips

 I consider shopping for the right doctor much like buying your first house.
 Many components need to go into the decision — it’s not enough to like the bathroom tiles and the bedroom closet — and some bickering is to be expected.
 If you rush the decision, you might wind up living in a house that you hate for a long time except for the great bathroom tiles.
 Good doctors save marriages.
 Bad doctors destroy them.
 Good doctors help you get better.
 Bad doctors worsen your condition.

 If your partner is bipolar, this is especially important because the average patient with bipolar disorder takes approximately 10 years to get a proper diagnosis.
-About 56 percent are first diagnosed with unipolar depression.
+About 56 percent are first diagnosed with unipolar depression (also called clinical depression or just plain depression).
 I know this topic well.
 I went through seven doctors and a ton of diagnoses before I found the right fit.
 She saved my life and my marriage.

 3. Enter into a Triangle Relationship